 This white bean dip is essentially a milder, smoother, creamier riff on traditional hummus made with chickpeas.
 In addition to being delicious, it’s quite easy to make and super healthy, which makes it perfectly acceptable to eat straight from the bowl.
 No carrot sticks required.–Angie Zoobkoff

 To be honest, there’s really not a lot that you can’t do with white bean dip.
 But here are some of our faves…

 Serve it in a pretty dish with all manner of colorful crudités, such carrots, cucumbers, celery, jicama, radishes, bell peppers, fennel, green beans, and so on.

-Set it out with a charcuterie spread of salami and prosciutto and the like along with lots of crackers.
+Set it out with a charcuterie spread of salami and prosciutto and the like along with lots of crackers or tortillas.

 Spread it on toasted bread, sprinkle with herbs, and serve as crostini alongside drinks.

 Slather it on pita or toasted bread and top with sautéed mushrooms, roasted bell peppers in olive oil, shaved asparagus with feta and a squeeze of lemon, or any other toppings you can scrounge from your fridge.

 Make it into a vegetarian sandwich by piling it on pita or sliced bread along with whatever veggies you like, such as sprouts, avocado.